Tag Archive 'application timeline'

 Sep 28, 2009 – After 6 drafts of essays, finally submitted my INSEAD application.

-Sep 29, 2009 – Submitted my application to University of Hong Kong (I still haven’t heard back from them icon smile Happy Thanksgiving, and some Nourishment for the Upcoming MBA Application Grind )
+Sep 29, 2009 – Submitted my application to University of Hong Kong (I still haven’t heard back from them icon smile An MBA application journey, from GMAT prep to acceptance )

 Oct 4, 2009 – ESADE Application submitted – after 3 drafts of essays!